 Personally, Panther Breakaway has provided me a great way to get involved in communities in other cities and in Atlanta and has helped develop my passion for social justice and community service.
 Having been on three trips thus far, I can honestly say that Panther Breakaway, and my experiences on these trips, have radically shaped my world view on a number of different issues, while also providing me with leadership experience and the opportunity to grow personally and professionally.

-Students who think this sounds like a great experi3ence should fill out and submit an application for a trip.
-Applications for Panther Breakaway trips are due on October 28, 2016 at 5:15 p.m. in Student Center East, Suite 304.
+Students who think this sounds like a great experience should fill out and submit an application for a trip.
+Applications for Panther Breakaway trips are due on September 29, 2017 at 5:15 p.m. in Student Center East, Suite 304.
 Winter break trips cost $300, and spring break trips cost $350.
 Students need to get their applications in before all of the trips are full.